Spiyush1806/Real-Time-Voice-Assistant-with-Low-Latency/README.md

-# Real-Time Voice Agent with Low Latency
+# Real-Time Voice Assistant with Low Latency

 This real-time voice agent provides a truly conversational experience for any service requiring an offline voice interface.
 Our current implementation focuses on achieving minimal latency, ensuring a seamless back-and-forth interaction.